gcallah/BookReviews/gray.md

 ISBN: 978-0-374-60973-3

+Reviewing one of John Gray's recent books is an adventurous undertaking.

 As someone who has read Michael Oakeshott, one would think that Gray would be more careful to distinguish the presuppositions of a theory from the discoveries made using it. to the contrary, he writes: